rust-lang/docs.rs/README.md

-# Crates.fyi
+# cratesfyi

-Centralized crate documentation builder and explorer for Rust programming language.
+Centralized crate documentation builder and explorer for the Rust programming language.
 This program is using `lxc` containers to build documentation.

 ## Installation

-Crates.fyi needs `cratesfyi-prefix` directory and a postgresql server to run.
+cratesfyi needs `cratesfyi-prefix` directory and a postgresql server to run.
 This directory must have:

 * Clone of `crates.io-index` repository.
-* `sources` directory for crate source files.
+* `sources` directory for crate sources.
 * `cratesfyi-container`, a lxc container for building crates.
 This container must use exact same operating system as host machine to avoid conflicts (or you can build cratesfyi in guest system).
-* `public_html/crates` directory for crate documentations.
+* `documentations` directory for crate documentations.

 An example script to create cratesfyi-prefix directory.
 Make sure you have